mpdylan/INFO510-public/README.md

 ## Contents

-The `slides` directory contains old slides -- currently, those from Fall 2020.
-These will be replaced with slides from Spring 2021 soon.
+The `slides` directory contains old slides, from each of the three semesters that I taught it.

 The `notebooks` directory contains a number of example notebooks, covering a variety of topics and techniques.
 Some of the notebooks were written under old versions of PyMC3 and ArviZ and will not run under the current versions -- I'm currently working on fixing them.